miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 movzx = move with zero-extend = converts an 8-bit value to a 32-bit value (automatically fills with zeroes)

-## ASC Clarifications
+## ASC Questions

-General:
+1) pentru a sti folosesc db, dw, dd, dq
-	- Fiecare cifra in hexa = 4 cifre in binar (a DB 12h  - - - - - - - - 1 byte)
+ Fiecare cifra in hexa = 4 cifre in binar (a DB 12h  - - - - - - - - 1 byte)
-	-